clearlinux/clear-linux-documentation/source/ciao-deploy.rst

 Prerequisites
 =============
-Ansible uses ssh to run commands on the remote servers.
-In order to do that, the servers must be configured to allow passwordless ssh connections from the root user.
+Ansible uses ssh to run commands on the remote nodes.
+In order to do that, the nodes must be configured to allow passwordless ssh connections from the root user.
 Follow these steps to configure your nodes.